wpexpertsio/password-protected/readme.txt

 2. Activate the plugin via the 'Plugins' admin menu.
 3. Configuration the password in your WordPress Privacy settings.

+== Frequently Asked Questions ==

+= How can I change the Wordpress logo to a different image? =

+Install and configure the [Login Logo](http://wordpress.org/extend/plugins/login-logo/) plugin by Mark Jaquith.
+This will change the login on your password entry page AND also you admin login page.

+= Where can I report bugs and issues? =

+Please log issues and bugs on the plugin's [GitHub page](https://github.com/benhuson/password-protected/issues).
+You can also submit suggested enhancements if you like.

+= How can I contribute? =

+If you can, please [fork the code](https://github.com/benhuson/password-protected) and submit a pull request via GitHub.
+If you're not comfortable using Git, then please just submit it to the issues link above.

 == Screenshots ==

 1. Login page perfectly mimicks the WordPress login.